 The Act does not apply to care for which municipalities are responsible, such as home help and youth care.

-Source: https://www.government.nl/topics/quality-of-healthcare/contents/healthcare-quality-complaints-and-disputes-act-wkkgz (Ministry of Health, Welfare and Sport)
+Source: https://www.government.nl/topics/quality-of-healthcare/contents/healthcare-quality-complaints-and-disputes-act-wkkgz (Ministry of Health, Welfare and Sport) (this link will send you to the page of health care quality complaints and disputes).

 NOTE: Our procedure and all other information on this website is in Dutch.